Monday, December 27, 2010

 13. Calicnemia imitans (Lieftinick, 1948)

-Habitat: Heavily forested uplands streams
+Habitat: Forested uplands streams

 There are four species of Calicnemia and I have been lucky enough to spot three species so far.
 Calicnemia imitans was the first I saw and is probably the most common.
 C. imitans likes dark and forested areas along slow moving shallow streams.